buzzfeed/design/product-design-roles.md

 ### Visual Design

 *Associate Product Designer*
-Demonstrates taste in layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates taste in layout, typography and visual hierarchy.
+Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand.

 *Product Designer*
-Demonstrates **understanding** of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates **understanding** of layout, typography and visual hierarchy.
+Uses our Design Principles, as well as existing visual frameworks to produce designs that are visually cohesive with the rest of BuzzFeed's products, **with a holistic consideration for their product's future.**

 *Senior Product Designer*
-Demonstrates and **articulates understanding** of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates and **articulates understanding** of layout, typography and visual hierarchy.
+Uses the Design Principles and existing visual frameworks creatively to produce designs and, where appropriate, new styles and patterns that are visually cohesive with the rest of BuzzFeed's products. **Maintains and suggests evolutions of** our Design Principles and existing style guides with a holistic consideration for their **platform's** future.

 *Staff Product Designer*
-Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy. **Gives strong design direction to other designers on the team,** encouraging creative use of the Design Principles and existing visual frameworks to produce designs and, where appropriate, new styles and patterns that are visually cohesive with the rest of BuzzFeed's products.
+Maintains, suggests and **advocates for** evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products.
+Forges strong relationships with other design teams at BuzzFeed and works with them to influence the entire BuzzFeed ecosystem.**

-### Brand
+### UX Design

 *Associate Product Designer*
-Adheres to the holistic design vision of BuzzFeed, across products and platforms.
+Has conceptual familiarity with information architecture, multi-step and cross-platform flows.
+Considers potential states (errors, successes, dead-ends) in their work.

 *Product Designer*
-**Maintains** the holistic design vision of BuzzFeed, across products and platforms, with **consideration for the product’s future**.
+**Demonstrates proficiency in and understanding of** information architecture, multi-step and cross-platform flows. **Consistently considers the holistic user experience** and potential states (errors, successes, dead-ends) in their work.

 *Senior Product Designer*
-**Sets**, maintains and advocates for the holistic design vision of BuzzFeed, across products, platforms and Squads, with consideration for the product’s future.
+Demonstrates and **articulates** a strong understanding of information architecture, multi-step and cross-platform flows.
+Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and **product overlaps in their own and others' work.
+Points out connections and potential collisions between different products, features and platforms.**

 *Staff Product Designer*
-**Partners with the Brand Design team to set**, maintain and advocate for the holistic vision of BuzzFeed, across products, platforms and **Groups**, with consideration for the product’s future.
+Demonstrates, articulates and **teaches others** understanding of information architecture, multi-step and cross-platform flows.
+Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
+Points out connections and potential collisions between different products, features and platforms.

 ### Patterns

 *Associate Product Designer*
-Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products.
+Follows existing visual and UX patterns established on BuzzFeed to ensure a consistent, intuitive experience.

 *Product Designer*
-Follows existing visual and UX patterns, whether specific to BuzzFeed and/or platform, to ensure a consistent and intuitive experience across all of BuzzFeed’s features and products. **Also, identifies and flags instances where the patterns break down.**
+**Balances** existing visual and UX patterns **with platform-specific patterns** to ensure a consistent, intuitive experience. **Identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**

 *Senior Product Designer*
-Follows existing visual and UX patterns.
-Also, **defines** and documents **new** patterns specific to BuzzFeed and/or platform. **Ensures** a consistent and intuitive experience **across the Group’s** features and products.
+Balances existing visual and UX patterns with platform-specific patterns to ensure a consistent, intuitive experience.
+Identifies and flags instances where existing patterns break down in their own work, **as well as work done by other designers on that platform.
+When diverging from established patterns, identifies, documents and socializes new patterns amongst the design team.**

 *Staff Product Designer*
-Follows existing visual and UX patterns.
-Also, **defines** and documents **new** patterns specific to BuzzFeed and/or platform.
-Ensures a consistent and intuitive experience **across all of BuzzFeed’s** features and products.
+Balances existing visual and UX patterns with platform-specific patterns to ensure a consistent, intuitive experience.
+Identifies and flags instances where existing patterns break down in their own work, as well as work done by other designers **across all of BuzzFeed's products**.
+When diverging from established patterns, identifies, documents and socializes new patterns amongst the design team, **and assists and educates fellow designers in doing the same.**

-### UX Design
+### Product Thinking

 *Associate Product Designer*
-Familiarity with information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the features they work on.
-Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.
+n/a

 *Product Designer*
-Demonstrates **proficiency** with information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the **products** they work on.
-Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.
+Has a strong understanding of the vision and key objectives for their product area, taking cues from their design manager, as well as their product and engineering leads.
+Consistently considers how their designs can support that vision, the team's goals, the broader product vision and company objectives.

 *Senior Product Designer*
-Demonstrates **expertise** with information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in their product work.
-Additionally, **takes responsibility for the UX of their Group’s products** and how they overlap and connect across different features and platforms.
-Puts themselves in the shoes of the end-user and advocates that point of view to their Squad, **Group leads** and the Product Design team.
+**Leads the vision for their product area alongside their product and engineering counterparts.
+Shapes their team's roadmap and goals by providing input from a user's perspective, and ensures they're pursuing achievable, measurable and impactful goals.
+In their design work, regularly references product goals and can speak confidently about how their work relates to the broader product vision and company objectives.**

 *Staff Product Designer*
-Demonstrates **mastery** of information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in their product work.
-Additionally, takes responsibility for the UX of the **Product Design** team’s work — pointing out overlaps and connections between different **products, features and platforms**.
-Puts themselves in the shoes of the end-user and advocates that point of view to **Group leads, senior management** and the Product Design team.
+Leads the vision for their own product area alongside their product and engineering counterparts, **while also defining how all of BuzzFeed's products work together.** Shapes their team's roadmap and goals by providing input from a user's perspective, and ensures they're pursuing achievable, measurable and impactful goals.
+In their design work, regularly references product goals and can speak confidently about how their work relates to the broader product vision and company objectives. **Works with other designers and design managers to drive for product directions with complimentary, cohesive goals and execution.**

 ### Process

 *Associate Product Designer*
-Adopts our transparent, defined design process, which includes understanding project definition and scope, artifact creation, solicitation of feedback, iteration, prototyping, quality assurance, shipping and learning.
+Learns and executes our defined design process, which includes project definition, design exploration, idea refinement, building and learning.

 *Product Designer*
-**Demonstrates** our transparent, defined design process that includes project definition and scope, **research**, artifact creation, solicitation of feedback, iteration, prototyping, **building in production**, quality assurance, shipping and learning.
+**Consistently demonstrates** our defined design process and **uses the design process to contextualize their work and the type of feedback they need in a given moment.**

 *Senior Product Designer*
-Demonstrates a **deep understanding** of our defined and transparent design process. **Shows good judgment and flexibility** in applying that process to their work, and participates in **roadmap definition** and scope, research, artifact creation, solicitation of feedback, iteration, prototyping, building in production, quality assurance, shipping and learning.
+Demonstrates a **deep understanding** of our defined design process by **showing good judgment and flexibility in applying that process to their work, moving fluidly between each stage as needed.** Uses the design process to contextualize their work and the type of feedback they need in a given moment.

 *Staff Product Designer*
-**Exemplifies** and **takes responsibility for maintaining and improving** our defined, transparent design process.
-Shows good judgment and flexibility in applying that process to their work, and exhibits **expertise** in roadmap definition and scope, research, artifact creation, solicitation of feedback, iteration, prototyping, building in production, quality assurance, shipping and learning.
+**Exemplifies** and **takes responsibility for maintaining and improving** our defined design process.
+Shows good judgment and flexibility in applying that process to their work, moving fluidly between each stage as needed. **Uses the process to educate their teams and fellow designers in how best to approach problems, solicit feedback and drive for impactful outcomes.**

 ### Toolkit